Medical diagnosis

 Radiography is an important tool in diagnosis of certain disorders.

-Medical diagnosis (abbreviated Dx, D_{x}, or D_{s}) is the process of determining which disease or condition explains a person's symptoms and signs.
+Medical diagnosis (abbreviated as Dx, D_{x}, or D_{s}) is the process of determining which disease or condition explains a person's symptoms and signs.
 It is most often referred to as a diagnosis with the medical context being implicit.
 The information required for a diagnosis is typically collected from a history and physical examination of the person seeking medical care.
 Often, one or more diagnostic procedures, such as medical tests, are also done during the process.
 Sometimes the posthumous diagnosis is considered a kind of medical diagnosis.

 Diagnosis is often challenging because many signs and symptoms are nonspecific.
 For example, redness of the skin (erythema), by itself, is a sign of many disorders and thus does not tell the healthcare professional what is wrong.
 Thus differential diagnosis, in which several possible explanations are compared and contrasted, must be performed.
 This involves the correlation of various pieces of information followed by the recognition and differentiation of patterns.
 Occasionally the process is made easy by a sign or symptom (or a group of several) that is pathognomonic.

 Diagnosis is a major component of the procedure of a doctor's visit.
 From the point of view of statistics, the diagnostic procedure involves classification tests.
+The study of patient outcomes following diagnosis is the field of survival epidemiology.

 Medical uses

-A diagnosis, in the sense of diagnostic procedure, can be regarded as an attempt at classification of an individual's condition into separate and distinct categories that allow medical decisions about treatment and prognosis to be made.
+A diagnosis, in the sense of diagnostic procedure, can be regarded as an attempt at classification of an individuals condition into separate and distinct categories that allow medical decisions about treatment and prognosis to be made.
 Subsequently, a diagnostic opinion is often described in terms of a disease or other condition.
-(In the case of a wrong diagnosis, however, the individual's actual disease or condition is not the same as the individual's diagnosis.)
 A total evaluation of a condition is often termed a diagnostic workup.

 A diagnostic procedure may be performed by various healthcare professionals such as a physician, physiotherapist, dentist, podiatrist, optometrist, nurse practitioner, healthcare scientist or physician assistant.
 This article uses diagnostician as any of these person categories.

 A diagnostic procedure (as well as the opinion reached thereby) does not necessarily involve elucidation of the etiology of the diseases or conditions of interest, that is, what caused the disease or condition.
 Such elucidation can be useful to optimize treatment, further specify the prognosis or prevent recurrence of the disease or condition in the future.

 The initial task is to detect a medical indication to perform a diagnostic procedure.
 Indications include: